 Did you know that Barcelona is the European capital for cyclists?

 A cottage in a quaint French village has been the retirement dream of many, and Australians have been doing just that.
 Enjoying the provincial country life, farmers markets, wines, cheeses, and a great base from which to travel to Europe.
-France is an excellent destination for those seeking to retire and keep a little magic in their lives.
+Retiring to France is an excellent choice for those seeking to retire and keep a little magic in their lives.

 Mexico City is fast becoming a popular center for digital nomads.
 More and more co-working spaces are being set up to cater to the vast number of online workers that need fast internet and a pleasant environment to work and mingle with fellow entrepreneurs.
 A low cost of living, amazing food, and a city that never stops.
 COVID has taken its toll, but Mexico City has bounced back and is a trendy destination right now.